 Remember that your allowance is pooled over the course of your agreement, so even if you choose 15,000 miles per year for a 3-year agreement, you can drive 45,000 miles in total.
 It wouldn't be a problem if you drove 10,000 miles one year, 20,000 miles the next & 15,000 miles in the final year.

 If you lease with Vanarama, you'll get the added bonuses of our Mileage Booster and Damage Buffer free.
 Mileage Booster adds 10% of your mileage allowance free to your lease, and Damage Cover means up to £500 of end-of-contract damage charges will be taken care of by us.

 Find out everything you need to know about excess mileage and charges in our handy guide.

 Do You Get The Deposit Back At The End Of A Car Lease?

-With a lease you never pay a deposit, so there is nothing to refund.
 The first payment you make will be your initial rental which is part of your overall lease cost, & the more you pay as part of this initial rental, the cheaper your monthly instalments will be.